TIMESAT/HRVPP2_calibration/README.md

 ```

 ## License
-This project is licensed under the terms of the [LICENSE](LICENSE) file.
+This project is licensed under the terms of the [Apache License 2.0](LICENSE) file.

 - **Precompiled wheels (TestPypi download)**
   **timesat model** is **proprietary and closed-source**.